DFHack/dfhack/docs/Compile.rst

 ``choco install cmder -y``.

 **Note for Cygwin/msysgit users**: It is also possible to compile DFHack from a Bash command line.
-This has three benefits:
+This has three potential benefits:

 * When you've installed Git and are using its Bash, but haven't added Git to your path: